-I would like to try to lay out an ordering of what principles in order of priority should be followed by humans in order to reduce conflict and increase human quality of life.
-The rights higher on this list should trump the right below them.
+I would like to try to lay out an ordering of what principles in order of priority should be followed by humans in order to reduce conflict and increase human quality of life.… read more “First Principles For Human Interaction”

 Insurance companies are often used as the punching bag for healthcare costs.
 In reality, insurance companies are just a payment method for the true cost – enormously expensive doctors.
 Insurance companies are portrayed as having crazy profits, but in reality the insurance company Cigna has a profit margin of 6%.

 The American Medical Association realized a century ago that medical care demand is inelastic… Basically if you need medical care, you will pay any price to get it.… read more “Remove Limits on New Doctors”

 I own no rental properties and have long been a tenant myself.